kaan-keskin/docker-image-carrier-script/README.md

 The command prompt parameter read from the file [parameter].application.config in the conf folder.

 ```
+local: Local Docker registry will be used.
+Do not use local for custom registry name in configuration file.
+This is reserved for local registry usage.

 dockerhub : Custom DockerHub registry configuration file will be used.

 registry-1 : Internet/Intranet Registry 1 configuration file will be used.